I love getting your women’s ministry questions in the Facebook Group and via email.

 Do we really need to offer food at every event?

 While there may be an expectation that food will always be served, it’s really not necessary.
 Just be clear in your publicity so women know what to expect.
 Many women have allergy and diet restrictions, and focusing on food can actually discourage their attendance.

 I have found coffee, though is always appreciated, especially at Bible study.
 For ideas on creating a great coffee station check out this post.

-What are the key components we should include in a women’s ministry event?
+What are the key components we should include in a women’s ministry event or meeting?

 Even events that are more fellowship in nature should include prayer, the Word of God, and a short testimony, teaching, or sharing.
 Always give women the opportunity to connect through purposeful icebreaker games and small group discussion time.